ṭale‘ ‘a (طاِلع عَ)[masculine] – ṭal‘a ‘a ((طالْعة عَ [feminine] – ṭal‘in ‘a (طالْعين عَ) [plural]

 We are not going to resist the urge to adjoin the connotation of transcendence to the expression ṭale‘ ‘a (again, going up towards) with the upcoming film series that will be screened, as part of the South Lebanon instalment of our program The Mapping Snail, at Cinemateket Trondheim.

 South Lebanon has stood out, both in the country and the region, as a place of resistance against Israeli Zionist military expansionism, for more than 40 years now.
-As we put the last touches on this text, in February 2025, Israel is supposed to withdraw from all of the South.
-Has it really, while troops remain in ‘5 points’ at the borders?
-Is Israel ‘done’ infringing on these lands?

-In Maroun Bagdadi’s The Most Beautiful of All Mothers (1978), it can be inferred from the testimonies concerning the fallen fighters – testimonies that are ‘montaged’ together as a single-seam narrative, making it at first seem like a single, collective remembrance of one fighter – by various parents, siblings, lovers, etc. that the South-based fighters were, unbkenownst to their close relatives, up to (no) good.
+In Maroun Bagdadi’s The Most Beautiful of All Mothers (1978), it can be inferred from the testimonies concerning the martyred fighters – testimonies that are ‘montaged’ together as a single-seam narrative, making it at first seem like a single, collective remembrance of one fighter – by various parents, siblings, lovers, etc. that the South-based fighters were, unbkenownst to their close relatives, up to (no) good.
 A young woman had noticed her brother’s majorly changed behavior towards her, a few days before he was killed in battle.

 During the 2024 military aggression on Lebanon (and brutally on the South), even close friends of Southern fighters – friends who visited them often, and saw a ‘normal’ family household – were likewise totally unsuspecting of their involvement in armed resistance.

 The premise for the text above is inspired by artists Jayce Salloum and Walid Raad’s ‘videotape’ Up to the South.
-With the recent Israeli assaults on Lebanon, we find ourselves at Cinemateket Trondheim going back to this singular work from 1993, borrowing its title for this chapter of screenings that deal with Israel’s incursions, Southern-based youth resistance, and copings/reflections in the aftermaths of the occupation’s withdrawals from South Lebanon.
+With the renewed Israeli assaults on Lebanon, we find ourselves at Cinemateket Trondheim going back to this singular work from 1993, borrowing its title for this chapter of screenings that deal with Israel’s incursions, Southern-based youth resistance, and copings/reflections in the aftermaths of the occupation’s withdrawals from South Lebanon.

 Cinemateket Trondheim is presenting 5 cinematic and video works (the videos being both cinematic and against cinema):